kashodiya/my-open-webui/README.md

 ## SETUP GUIDE
 ### Install Terraform
-- Download installer from (Use AMD64):
+- Download from (Use AMD64):
 https://developer.hashicorp.com/terraform/install
-- Install terraform
+- Use Windows 386
+- Unzip file to a folder
+- Add the folder that contains terraform.exe file to the PATH

 ### Install Git for Windows
 - Download and install from: